3 former U.S. gymnasts detail abuse by doctor

 Dantzscher said she saw Nassar for treatment regularly from her early teens until the Olympics, when she was 18.
 Dantzscher said typically she saw Nassar alone, which is in violation of USA Gymnastics policy.

-USA Gymnastics President Steve Penny and others have been named as a co-defendant in Dantzscher's civil suit.
+USA Gymnastics President Steve Penny and others have been named as co-defendants in Dantzscher's civil suit.
 The suit says the organization negligently suppressed, concealed or failed to disclose knowledge that Nassar had engaged in sexual conduct with team members.
 Nassar's attorneys have denied any wrongdoing by the doctor.

 USA Gymnastics said it was "appalled that anyone would exploit a child in this manner."
 The organization fired Nassar two years ago after going to federal authorities following an investigation into possible abuse by Nassar, leading the FBI to conduct its own investigation of the doctor.